Health monitoring and review

-In addition, there are specific regulations dealing with Manual Handling and whole body vibration in the workplace.
-To ensure you are complying with your duties under these regulations you should refer to HSE guidance, if manual handling or whole body vibration are risks in your workplace.
-Whole body vibration is particularly prevalent in those that drive industrial and agricultural vehicles.
+In addition, there are specific regulations dealing with Manual Handling in the workplace.
+To ensure you are complying with your duties under these regulations you should refer to HSE guidance, if manual handling is a risk in your workplace.

 How to carry out health monitoring

 - Consider the method and frequency of monitoring when planning and implementing control measures;

 - Consult employees so that they are fully aware of the monitoring procedures, understand they are in place to help protect their health and that they know their part in them;

 - Encourage employees to report symptoms they may be suffering as early as possible to stop any further aggravation.
 Having a system in place to do this on a regular basis, such as a brief simple questionnaire, can improve the likelihood that you get this information in the format most useful to you;

 - A body map can help a person to pinpoint where they are feeling the symptoms and they can be asked to describe the sensations they are feeling.
 You can use it identify clusters of problems that you may need to investigate further, and to encourage workers to think about solutions to the problems they report.

 - Ask employees whether their work caused the problem and whether they can identify what specific task caused the pain.